Men with delayed ejaculation are often puzzled by the cause of their difficulty reaching orgasm and ejaculating during sexual intercourse.

 (For example, one man who couldn’t ejaculate during sex explained to me after a few sessions of counseling that his uncle had taken him to the local “house of ill repute”.
 He was only 15 at the time, and found the experience humiliating and shameful in every way.
 He ejaculated prematurely, and as he admitted to me, “at some level I decided I would never make such a fool of myself in front of a woman again”.

-Now I’m not saying that this particular example is typical of men with delayed ejaculation.
+Now I’m not saying that this particular example is typical of men with problems in this area.
 What I am saying is that I think the kind of psychological trauma induced by such an experience may play a part in many men’s difficulty reaching orgasm.

 It follows that in the dynamic between the normal male sexual urge, and the shame felt about sexual relief in the act of ejaculation, some emotional and psychological tension must be generated.